 Nonprofit Leadership Boot Camp

-Nonprofit Leadership Boot Camp is a program committed to creating a thriving Montgomery County through advancing the leadership confidence, competence and comfort of nonprofit professionals.
+Nonprofit Leadership Boot Camp is a program committed to creating a thriving Montgomery County through advancing the leadership confidence, competence, and comfort of nonprofit professionals.
+In response to the current public health conditions, the program will be offered as an online seminar.
+The program consists of both self-paced content and weekly facilitated live (online) peer sessions over 12 weeks.

 Nonprofit Leadership Boot Camp Information